elisepinot/oc-argent-bank/README.md

 This codebase contains the code needed to run the backend for Argent Bank and the frontend

+## Objectives of the project

+Connect to a Back End with an API Using React
+Remede Agency needs to complete their website's code to communicate with the back end.
+Tasks: write REST API calls to connect the front end to the back end of the website and model new API endpoints.

+### Skills acquired in this project
+* Interact with an API
+* Authenticate to a secure API
+* Create API models
+* Implement a state management system in a React app

 ## Getting Started

 ### Prerequisites